 Combining data obtained by 4sU-tagging, ribosome profiling and quantitative proteomics, we can now comprehensively record changes in RNA synthesis, processing and decay as well as their impact on protein production in a single experimental setting (Rutkowski et al., Nature communications 2015).
 Combined with cell-based and biochemical assays as well as additional high-throughput assays, we are aiming to understand the coordinated regulation of gene expression by viral proteins, microRNAs and RNA-binding proteins as well as their functional relevance in infection.

 This work requires intensive bioinformatics analysis.
-These are performed in a long-standing collaboration by the groups of Prof. Ralf Zimmerand Prof. Caroline Friedelat the Ludwig-Maximilians-University Munich.
+These are performed in a long-standing collaboration with the group of Prof. Florian Erhard at our institute as well as theby the groups of Prof. Ralf Zimmer and Prof. Caroline Friedel at the Ludwig-Maximilians-University Munich.

 Although usually asymptomatic in healthy individuals, human cytomegalovirus (HCMV) is the major cause of morbidity in immunocompromised patients and allogeneic bone-marrow or organ-transplant recipients.
 As such, it poses an important risk factor for graft failure following heart and kidney transplantation, resulting in patient death or the need for re-transplantation.
 In addition, it is the leading agent of birth defects among congenitally transmitted infections affecting about 1:1,000 new-borns.

 During primary infection and reactivation, HCMV encounters an array of innate and adaptive immune responses.